Panic attacks and panic disorder

 Criteria for diagnosis of panic disorder

-Not everyone who has panic attacks has a panic disorder.
+Not everyone who has panic attacks has panic disorder.
 For a diagnosis of panic disorder, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, lists these points:

 - You have frequent, unexpected panic attacks.

-- Your panic attacks aren't caused by drugs or other substance use, a medical condition, or another mental health condition, such as social phobia or obsessive compulsive disorder.
+- Your panic attacks aren't caused by drugs or other substance use, a medical condition, or another mental health condition, such as social phobia or obsessive-compulsive disorder.

 If you have panic attacks but not a diagnosed panic disorder, you can still benefit from treatment.
 If panic attacks aren't treated, they can get worse and develop into panic disorder or phobias.

 Treatment can help reduce the intensity and frequency of your panic attacks and improve your function in daily life.
 The main treatment options are psychotherapy and medications.
-One or both types of treatment may be recommended, depending on your preference, your history, the severity of your panic disorder and whether you have access to therapists who have special training in panic disorders.
+One or both types of treatment may be recommended, depending on your preference, your history, the severity of your panic disorder and whether you have access to therapists who have special training in treating panic disorders.

 Psychotherapy, also called talk therapy, is considered an effective first choice treatment for panic attacks and panic disorder.
 Psychotherapy can help you understand panic attacks and panic disorder and learn how to cope with them.

 Seeing results from treatment can take time and effort.
 You may start to see panic attack symptoms reduce within several weeks, and often symptoms decrease significantly or go away within several months.
-You may schedule occasional maintenance visits to help ensure that your panic attacks remain under control or to treat reoccurrences.
+You may schedule occasional maintenance visits to help ensure that your panic attacks remain under control or to treat recurrences.